ColumPaget/cxine/README.md

   -ss                     Disable screensaver during playing, re-enable it on exit, or if playback paused.
   -SS                     Disable screensaver during playing, re-enable it on exit BUT NOT IF PLAYBACK PAUSED.
   +ss                     Enable screensaver during playing.
+  -idle                   Don't exit when nothing left to do, wait for commands on stdin.
   -persist                Don't exit when nothing left to do, wait for commands on stdin.
   -quit                   Exit when nothing left to do (use this if you saved -persist config and want to turn it off) -slave                  Mplayer compatible flag, equivalent to '-persist -startms 0'.